-39 For an overview of top-down planning in the BAC, see Mateo 2005; for Navarre and the French Basque Country, see Legarra & Baxok 2005.
+&lt;sup>38 For an overview of top-down planning in the BAC, see Mateo 2005; for Navarre and the French Basque Country, see Legarra & Baxok 2005.

-40 But not all.
+&lt;sup>39 But not all.
 Some, for example, have considered that one of the ways to give a language prestige and, hopefully, thereby to revive it is by giving it a great literary tradition: the success of Lönnrot's Finnish Kalevala or Mistral's Provençal Mireio led to the Basque poet Orixe being commissioned to write a great Basque equivalent.
 He completed Euskaldunak in 1936 but was unable to publish it until 1950.
 Its traditional rural emphasis makes it the symbol of a bygone age for present-day Basques and its impact on the use of Basque must be minute, if any.
-No such attempt has been made during the span of the present revitalization initiative, although more literary work is being produced than at any other time in the history of Basque.
+No such attempt has been made during the span of the present revitalization initiative.